barrit/barrit-website/content/posts/posty.md

 ---
-title: "Posty"
+title: "Posty McPostface"
 date: 2019-02-22T21:49:53+01:00
 draft: true
 ---

-# this is a post
+This is a posty

+McPostface